inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    - The scheduler notifies the preempting server when a packet arrives at the express mac
    - The server stops the preemptable stream, sends the express stream, and then it restarts the preemptable steam

-Interframe gaps between the packets are inserted by the PHY layer.
-Note that only one frame can be fragmented at any given moment.
+Interframe gaps are inserted by the PHY layer.

+**TODO** `somewhere else?` Note that only one frame can be fragmented by preemption at any given moment.

 The :ned:`EthernetPreemptingPhyLayer` supports both packet streaming and fragmenting (sending packets in multiple fragments).